payachaijew/URL-Shortener/README.md

-URL Shortener web application b uilt with React and Emotion styled components.
+URL Shortener web application built with React and Emotion styled components.
 Transform long URLs into short and shareable links.

 Features
 1. Convert long URLs to short links in no time.